flutter/website/src/docs/get-started/flutter-for/android-devs.md

 screens in Flutter are represented by `Widget`s since everything is a widget in Flutter.
-Use a `Navigator` to move between different `Route`s that represent different screens or pages, or maybe just different states or renderings of the same data.
+Use a `Navigator` to move between different `Route`s that represent different screens or pages, or perhaps different states or renderings of the same data.

 ### How do I listen to Android activity lifecycle events?